-Credit score simulators can help you gain a greater understanding of the factors that influence credit scores and how they interact with one another.
-Consulting simulators to help think through credit decisions can be a useful exercise, along with regularly checking your credit reports and monitoring your credit scores.
-You can get a free copy of your credit reports from all three major credit bureaus through AnnualCreditReport.com.
-You can also check your credit report and see your FICO® Score 8 based on your Experian report for free directly through Experian.
+Credit score simulators can help you gain greater understanding of factors that affect credit scores and how your actions can influence them.
+Consulting a simulator to help think through a credit decision can be helpful.
+You can see your FICO® Score 8 based on your Experian report for free, directly through Experian.

 Note: Experian FICO® Score Simulator image is shown as an example for educational purposes and may not reflect typical results.

 - What Is a FICO® Score, and Why Is It Important?